hashicorp/design-system/website/docs/components/copy/snippet/partials/guidelines/guidelines.md

 ### Effective Usage

-- There's no limit to the number of `CopySnippet` components on a page, but maintain a balance to avoid overwhelming the user or cluttering the interface.
+- There’s no limit to the number of `CopySnippet` components on a page, but maintain a balance to avoid overwhelming the user or cluttering the interface.
 - Use the `CopySnippet` judiciously for crucial information that users frequently need.
 This keeps the copied content relevant and valuable without causing confusion or clutter.

 !!!
 Dont